ZerojumpLine/ModelEvaluationUnderClassImbalance/README.md

 ```
 Prostate.ipynb
 ```

+Note that the optimization process takes longer as we take probabiltiy maps as dense predictions.

+We just show a result of one condition for simplicity.
+Please contact us (zeju.li18@imperial.ac.uk) for raw data if you want to reproduce more results in this paper.

 ## Citation
 If you find our work has positively influenced your projects, please kindly consider to cite our work: